NataliSupportMan/Final_Assignment_EGM722/README.md

 You can download this repository after installations or to clone to your main computer following the steps

-    1. Go to to 'green code arrow', open and select Download ZIP to your local computer.
+    1. Go up to 'green code arrow', open and select Download ZIP to your local computer.
 Once you have downloaded unzip the file and double click the final_assignment_egm722.py to observe the code

-    2. Lanuch the GitHub Desktop and from 'File' select 'Clone a repository', got to URL and paster the
+    2. On the upper right window you will find the Fork button, click to create a fork this repository to your account.
+Once is done lanuch the GitHub Desktop and from 'File' select 'Clone a repository', got to URL and paste: /*gh repo clone NataliSupportMan/Final_Assignment_EGM722*/